kisyys/Project-2/readme.md

 Can be found and used at https://beautiful-swan-1b16c9.netlify.app/.

 ## Purpose of the project
-To show different movies in certain theaters and date.
+To show different movies in certain theatres and date.

 ## How to use application
-User selects theater and date and application will show correct results.
+User selects theatre and date and application will show correct results.
 When clicking the button to buy / reserve ticket, application will direct user to Finnkino site where user can buy or reserve ticket to correct event.

 ## Status of the project
 Ready to use.